Saturday, March 12, 2016

 πŸš’

-We rode back to the Verizon whereby the daughter bought a new iPhone and IPad.
+We rode back to Verizon, where the daughter bought a new iPhone and iPad.

 We watched TV until bedtime.